LangStream/documentation/configuration-resources/messaging/topics.md

 {% endhint %}

-You can also customise all the properties provided by the underlying broker:
+You can also customise all the properties provided by the underlying broker by setting values in the `options` and `config` configuration parameters.

 ```yaml
     topics: